triggermesh/docs/docs/targets/mongodb.md

       key: connection-string
 ```

-Accepts events with the following attributes:

-* type `*`

-Send arbitrary events to have them inserted into the default collection and database set at the spec.
+The MongoBD can accept events of any type.
+Arbitrary events are inserted into the default collection and database set in the target's configuration.

+However, you can control the behaviour of the target by using the following event types:

-* type `io.triggermesh.mongodb.insert`
+- `io.triggermesh.mongodb.insert`
+- `io.triggermesh.mongodb.update`
+- `io.triggermesh.mongodb.query.kv`

+**Insert**

 Insert data and overwrite the default  collection and database set at the spec.